livegnik/2way-poc-design/README.md

 ## 14. What the system guarantees

-2WAY makes a small set of structural promises:
+2WAY makes a small set of structural promises.
+They are narrow on purpose so anyone can audit whether they hold and so multiple implementations can ship without reinterpretation.

-* **Identity-bound authorship**: every mutation is tied cryptographically to the device and identity that proposed it, so provenance is clear.
+* **Identity-bound authorship**: Every mutation carries the public key and device lineage that produced it.
+Key Manager owns signing keys, Graph Manager refuses unsigned data, and replaying history shows exactly who authored each fact.
+No component may edit an event after the signature lands.
-* **Append-only, tamper-evident history**: each node keeps an ordered log with parent references and durable digests, enabling independent replay and audit.
+* **Append-only, tamper-evident history**: Storage Manager writes ordered logs with parent references and durable digests.
+Peers can replay another node's history, verify each hash chain, and detect any attempt to delete, reorder, or silently rewrite data.
+Recovery never relies on a hidden database or trusted operator.
-* **Deterministic validation and ordering**: well-formed inputs produce identical outcomes on every node regardless of arrival timing or network behavior.
+* **Deterministic validation and ordering**: Schema Manager, ACL Manager, and Graph Manager run in a fixed order on every node.
+Given the same inputs, they either all accept or all reject.
+Timing, network jitter, or topology changes cannot change the outcome, so peers converge without coordination tricks.
-* **Structural application isolation**: applications see the same feed but cannot touch each other's state without explicit delegation recorded in the graph.
+* **Structural application isolation**: Applications subscribe to the same ordered feed, but they can influence only the graph segments they own or that were explicitly delegated to them.
+Cross-app writes require recorded delegation edges; there are no backdoors or config overrides that let UI code trespass.
-* **Explicit authority delegation**: permissions originate only from recorded edges, not from config files or implied roles.
+* **Explicit authority delegation**: Capabilities originate inside the graph.
+Permissions cannot be implied by hostname, environment, or out-of-band agreements.
+ACL Manager evaluates only recorded edges, so every privilege jump is visible, auditable, and revocable.
-* **Fail-closed behavior**: missing context, conflicting data, or ambiguous authority leads to rejection, so attacks end at the boundary.
+* **Fail-closed, progressive failure**: Missing context, conflicting data, or ambiguous authority leads to rejection before storage changes.
+Health and DoS Guard Managers cut load when the system falters, so failure reduces scope instead of corrupting history.
+Recovery actions use the same mutation pipeline, leaving an audit trail.

 Because these guarantees live in structure, they are testable, auditable, and portable across implementations.
-If an implementation cannot demonstrate each property, it is out of spec.
+If an implementation cannot demonstrate each property under its supported conditions, it is out of spec regardless of performance or UX polish.

 ---

 ## 15. What the system enables but does not define